 To easily test your changes to Tabbycat you probably want a working local install (without using Docker)

-We use Django’s testing tools — it would be great if new features came with unit tests
+We use Django’s testing tools — adding unit tests to new features is greatly appreciated

 A number of extra dependencies are required for running tests, linting, and serving the documentation.
 These can be installed with: